yangymargaret/REUNION/README.md

   If there are multiple TFs to query, please use a .txt file to include the TF names, with one TF name per line.

-- --filename_prefix: the prefix as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = $data_file_type
+- --filename_prefix: the prefix as part of the name of the file that contains predicted peak-TF assocations by Unify (or the method specified in 'method_type_feature_link' ) or ReDiscover, default = $data_file_type

 - --filename_annot: the annotation as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = '1'